-Set forth below is a table presenting compensation information with respect to all of our Non-Employee Directors for the fiscal year ended January 31, 2009.
+Set forth below is a table presenting compensation information with respect to all of our Directors for the fiscal year ended January 31, 2010.
 Compensation information for our directors who are also executive officers, is reported in the Summary Compensation Table appearing elsewhere in this Proxy Statement.
-Certain compensation information with respect to Jeffrey Goldfarb, who is a director nominee and an employee of ours, is set forth under "Certain Relationships and Related Transactions."
-If he is elected a director at our Annual Meeting, Mr. Goldfarb will not receive any compensation for his services as a director.